angelus-x/Python-4-Everybody/README.md

 # Python-4-Everbody
-This repository contains all my completed assignments and exercises from the *Python for Everybody* specialization by Dr. Charles Severance.
-These exercises demonstrate Python skills in data parsing, web scraping, databases, and object-oriented programming.
+This repository contains all my completed assignments from the Python for Everybody specialisation by Dr. Charles Severance.
+The work showcases practical Python programming in data parsing, file handling, web scraping with BeautifulSoup, regular expressions, and database management using SQLite.